ongzx/ui-monorepo/README.md

 ### Configuration

-- Install all the dependencies: `npm i`
+- Install all the dependencies: `yarn install`
+- Bootstrap packages: `yarn lerna:bootstrap`
 - You can see the components of this repo in:
-  - Storybook by running `npm run start:storybook`
+  - Storybook by running `yarn start:storybook`

 ### Installing components

+TODO: publish package to npm registry
 All components in this repository are installed separately, that is, each component has its own npm package, for example if you want to install the button component:

-`npm i @thedesignsystem/button`
+`yarn install @ui/table`

+### Running test
+Simply run this command to execute the test cases for components in this packages.
+Powered by Jest + react testing library.

+`lerna run test`